doj/dracopy/README.md

 - support Ultimate 1541 directly: https://github.com/xlar54/ultimateii-dos-lib
 - support vice without true drive emulation?
 - better program load for dc6480
-- use reu to load file for copy.
-This will allow to copy between directories on the same device.
 - order directory entries
 - add write protection to disk